Automatic Writing: How to Channel Spiritual Guidance Through the Written Word

 There is a voice within you that knows more than your conscious mind will ever hold.
-It speaks in whispers during quiet moments, surfaces in dreams, and occasionally breaks through as a flash of insight so clear and sudden it stops you mid-stride.
+It speaks in whispers during quiet moments, surfaces in dreams, and occasionally breaks through as a flash of insight so clear and sudden that it stops you mid-stride.
 This voice belongs to your higher self, the part of your consciousness connected to universal wisdom, and it has been trying to reach you for your entire life.

 Automatic writing is one of the most accessible and powerful methods for hearing that voice clearly.
 Also called spirit writing, inspired writing, or channeled writing, this practice involves entering a relaxed, receptive state and allowing words to flow through your pen or keyboard without conscious direction.
 The result is often startlingly wise, surprisingly specific, and deeply healing.